Neighbourhood Boundaries

 As for the distinction between Fairfield and Gonzales , I would say that I have always thought of myself as living in Fairfield.
 The part of Gonzales where I live -- the little area between Fairfield Road and the sea, between St. Charles and Foul Bay -- seems like an eastward extension of the Fairfield neighbourhood, whereas the area north of Fairfield seems like something different.
 Let me add that when we moved into the neighbourhood it was quite mixed, socially and economically -- very different from south Oak Bay.
 It has become more homogeneously upper-middle class in the intervening years, which is unfortunate.
 Ideally, people at all income levels would be able to find housing here.

-WM47 almost 3 years ago
+WM47 over 3 years ago

 At this time, the city and Provincial government have done so much harm to Burnside Gorge that they need to just stop.
 The conditions in the "temporary shelters" are unsafe and illegal.
 Travelodge was without hot running water for days, one of the rooms was used to house a dangerous criminal under "24 hour house arrest" and Cool Aid Society is great at putting up signs, but apparently not great at actually running a safe housing facility.
 Now, moving the boundaries is only seen as a way around the Moratorium.
 Mayor and Council, you are supposed to work for the residents.
 This does not benefit the residents.
 Give it a rest.
 Come back to us in 2 years after those housed in the temporary shelters have been actually housed somewhere appropriate and then we can begin from a place of trust.
 Moving boundaries at this time looks awfully shady.

-Vaeda11 almost 3 years ago
+Vaeda11 over 3 years ago

 The proposal of aligning the strip along Shelbourne away from North Jubilee (NJ) to Oaklands goes against its purposeful inclusion in the first place!
 This strip gives NJ a more secure voice at the table of any discussion regarding the traffic management and development along the Shelbourne corridor including with our neighbouring municipality.
 Otherwise, the differing demands would be represented by Oaklands, a neighbourhood with a very different configuration and means to disburse traffic and development in its midst.
 North Jubilee has no midst!
 We are bounded on ALL sides by secondary arterials and need to maintain Shelbourne along the entirety of our border to retain the continuity and weight of our input and influence in decision making along this corridor.
 I sat on the original Traffic Management Committee for Oaklands and was a long serving member of the executive of North Jubilee.
 I KNOW the inclusion of this strip was not arbitrary!
 Also, please STOP referring to the TWO distinct neighbourhoods of North and South Jubilee as one.
 We are separate for a purpose.
 The demands and interests of each of our areas differ.
 There was good reason to be distinct when formed and those reasons remain.
 The whole purpose of having distinct neighbourhoods is to address problems, concerns, aspirations that neighbours identified within when forming.
 These reasons and all the hard work done to meet, create and maintain neighbourhood associations CANNOT be seen by looking at a map!
 There is no one-size-fits-all Official Plan that can expect to address the real differences between neighbourhoods.
 Council and staff must bend their ears (apply their eyes) to the local plans.
 The process to create these is time-consuming and painstaking and yes, they should be updated, but they are the place that you need to zoom into to see why the identities are strong and why the borders exist as they do.
 As another comment suggests, the arterials like Shelbourne, Fort, Richmond (for instance) are often seen as chasms.
 We don't need to look across the existing boundaries (chasms) for more concerns and we most certainly don't need to change the ones we have to create more.
 As for NJ, it is small but overarching many of its issues is the enormous presence of Royal Jubilee Hospital.
 It impacts our neighbourhood like no other.
 It fills our plate and diluting our concerns by merging us with South Jubilee does not address the specifics of its impact and vice versa We have always worked well with SJ on issues of common interest but merging us is tantamount to a return to the days when Fernwood was so farflung as to be unknowing or unable to address the specific concerns of our two areas.
 DO NOT merge the neighbourhoods and please stop referring to them as one!

-Joe almost 3 years ago
+Joe over 3 years ago

 I echo the concerns others have shared about the lack of transparency.
 What are the potential benefits council identified?
 Who do they benefit?
 How?
 When I am not provided supporting information, I doubt the good faith intention.

-Emma2013 almost 3 years ago
+Emma2013 over 3 years ago

 Hello,